 July 3, 2011 - Mexican authorities arrest Jesus Enrique Rejon Aguilar, known as “El Mamito,” a reported founding member of the Los Zetas Cartel and allegedly connected to ICE Agent Jaime Zapata’s death.

-July 27, 2011 - Edgar Jimenez Lugo, known as "El Ponchis" or "The Cloak", a 14-year-old American citizen with suspected drug cartel ties, is found guilty of beheading at least four people and sentenced to the maximum for a juvenile, three years in a Mexican correctional facility.
+July 27, 2011 - Edgar Jimenez Lugo, known as “El Ponchis” or “The Cloak,” a 14-year-old American citizen with suspected drug cartel ties, is found guilty of beheading at least four people.
+He is sentenced to three years, the maximum for a juvenile, in a Mexican correctional facility.

 August 1, 2011 - Mexican federal police arrest Moises Montero Alvarez, known as “The Korean,” a suspected leader of the Independent Cartel of Acapulco (CIDA) and allegedly connected with the murders of 20 Mexican tourists in 2010.

-September 1, 2011 - A Nuevo Leon state police officer, Miguel Angel Barraza Escamilla, is arrested in connection with the casino fire that killed 52 people in Monterrey.
+September 1, 2011 - A Nuevo Leon state police officer, Miguel Angel Barraza Escamilla, is arrested in connection with the casino fire in Monterrey.

 September 13, 2011 - A murdered man and woman are found hanging from a bridge in Nuevo Laredo.
 Near their mutilated bodies is a sign saying they were killed for denouncing drug cartel activities on a social media site.
 The sign also threatens to kill others who post “funny things on the internet.”